LeaVerou/lea.verou.me/blog/2023/user-centered-decisions/index.md

 ### Primary & Secondary use cases { #primary-secondary-use-cases }

 *Primary use cases* (in relation to a solution) are those for which a solution is optimal (or close), and have often been the driving use cases behind its design.
-This is to contrast with *secondary use cases*, for which a solution is a workaround (involving varying levels of friction).
+This is to contrast with *secondary use cases*, for which a solution is a workaround.
+When discussing secondary use cases, it is important to note the level of friction the workaround involves.

 We may occasionally decide to ship a feature with a low number of primary use cases, simply because it has a high number of secondary use cases.
 In other words, a feature that may not the best solution for much, but it's an excellent low-friction workaround for many use cases, buying us time to work on better solutions for them.